libgeos/geos/web/content/usage/download.md

 They are specified on the `cmake` cmdline as `-DVAR=VALUE`.

 {{< hint warning >}}
 *NOTE: Running cmake with no variables does NOT clear current variable settings.
 They must be set explicitly on the cmdline or interactively using `ccmake ..`.
-To revert to defaults the build directory can be cleared using `rm -rf *`.*
+To revert to the defaults, clear the build directory contents using `rm -rf *`.*
 {{< /hint >}}

 | Option               | Default    | Note  |